-- 4.9 Due care will be taken to identify deposits which may have environmental potential, and where appropriate, a programme of environmental sampling will be initiated.
+4.26 Due care will be taken to identify deposits which may have environmental potential, and where appropriate, a programme of environmental sampling will be initiated.
 This will follow the Historic England environmental sampling guidelines outlined in Environmental Archaeology, A guide to the Theory and Practice of Methods, from Sampling and Recovery to Post-excavation (English Heritage 2011), and CA Technical Manual 2: The Taking and Processing of Environmental and Other Samples from Archaeological Sites.
-The sampling strategy will be adapted for the specific circumstances of this site, in close consultation with the CA Environmental Officer, but will follow the general selection parameters set out in the following paragraphs. - 4.10 Secure and phased deposits, especially those related to settlement activity and/or structures will be considered for sampling for the recovery of charred plant remains, charcoal and mineralised remains.
+The sampling strategy will be adapted for the specific circumstances of this site, in close consultation with the CA Environmental Officer and Richard Oram of OCC but will follow in general the selection parameters set out in the following paragraphs.
+An initial meeting on site between Richard Oram and Sarah Wyles will be arranged to assess the nature of the archaeological potential revealed by the site strip to agree the initial priorities of the environmental sampling strategy.
+The scope of the strategy will then subsequently be kept under review as the full archaeological potential of the site is revealed through exacavation.

+- 4.27 Secure and phased deposits, especially those related to settlement activity and/or structures will be considered for sampling for the recovery of charred plant remains, charcoal and mineralised remains.
 Any cremation-related deposits will be sampled appropriately for the recovery of cremated human bone and charred remains.
-If any evidence of in situ metal working is found, suitable samples for the recovery of slag and hammer scale will be taken. - 4.11 Where sealed waterlogged deposits are encountered, samples for the recovery of waterlogged remains, insects, molluscs and pollen, as well as any charred remains, will be considered.
+If any evidence of in situ metal working is found, suitable samples for the recovery of slag and hammer scale will be taken. - 4.28 Where sealed waterlogged deposits are encountered, samples for the recovery of waterlogged remains, insects, molluscs and pollen, as well as any charred remains, will be considered.
 The taking of sequences of samples for the recovery of molluscs and/or waterlogged remains will be considered through any suitable deposits such as deep enclosure ditches, barrow ditches, palaeo-channels, or buried soils.
-Monolith samples will also be taken from this kind of deposit as appropriate to allow soil and sediment description/interpretation as well as sub-sampling for pollen and other micro/macrofossils such as diatoms, foraminifera and ostracods.

-- 4.12 The need for any more specialist samples, such as OSL, archaeomagnetic dating and dendrochronology will be evaluated and will be taken under the direction of the relevant specialist. - 4.13 The processing of the samples will be done in conjunction with the relevant specialist following the Historic England general environmental processing guidelines (English Heritage 2011).
+Monolith samples will also be taken from this kind of deposit as appropriate to allow soil and sediment description/interpretation as well as sub-sampling for pollen and other micro/macrofossils such as diatoms, foraminifera and ostracods. - 4.29 The need for any more specialist samples, such as OSL, archaeomagnetic dating and dendrochronology will be evaluated and will be taken under the direction of the relevant specialist. - 4.30 The processing of the samples will be done in conjunction with the relevant specialist following the Historic England general environmental processing guidelines (English Heritage 2011).
 Flotation or wet sieve samples will be processed to 0.25mm.
 Other more specialist samples such as those for pollen will be prepared by the relevant specialist.
 Further details of the general sampling policy and the methods of taking and processing specific sample types are contained within CA Technical Manual 2: The Taking and Processing of Environmental and Other Samples from Archaeological Sites.